lepperm/Learning-Log/_posts/journal/2021/08/2021-08-09-getting-started-with-30-days-of-ml.md

 {% include focus-box.html focus="Study" theme="Python" %}

-### Task Management and Loss

 On a whim many weeks ago, I signed up to get into a limited-time free 30-day machine learning course, and to be totally transparent, promptly forgot about it until the day one email came in - whoops!!

 I have always been passionate about analyzing data and trying to uncover trends and patterns across individual samples, with this blog being a prime example (i.e. my statistics pages).
 Finding a way to elevate my technical capabilities in this personal thing that brings me curiosity and joy is something that I'm strongly motivated to do in general, so I am considerably excited for this course.

-The timing is a bit awkward, however, as I had just made myself ill and a little burnt for nearly two weeks pushing myself to to my physical limit launching a client site by a deadline.
-During my downtime, I've taken a hard look at why I've been burning out so frequently and how I approach challenges.
-The conclusion I have come to is that I have outgrown my own systems.

-To explain what I mean, let me provide some context.
-Five years ago around this time, my partner and I had been in wedding planning mode for the better part of a year and were coming up on the day.
-Over that time, I had become increasingly aware of different task management approaches and mechanisms, but was mostly using tiered checklists and calendars.
-You know, normie stuff 😛

-Then, I suddenly and unexpectedly lost my Dad in a terrible way.
-That task management knowledge quickly became a crutch and scaffold to hold life together and keep moving, as the unfeeling march of time does not wait for the ones we've lost.

-This system has grown and evolved drastically over the years, but at the core, checklists and due dates remained the chief driving force.
-Strings of ideas stitched along the passage of time, more plentiful than I should hope to realistically accomplish with a dedicated team, let alone by myself, persistently behind schedule, and breeding guilt, anxiety, panic, and overwhelm into my daily life and eventually my personal identity.

-So yeah, that's not great.

-Not like I fully realized all this, of course, until I started trying to smash things apart these past few days.
-I have new plans in motion, but that's a story for a different post (and more work on my end)!
-I have a few books to read on the matter, too.
-Migrating and building a new system will not be something that happens swiftly, this time, but I'm excited for the change and the journey ahead.

 ### Kaggle and ML

 I had never heard of Kaggle before, and admittedly as I write this before starting the course, I'm still ignorant about what it is - some kind of ML/data science site, and it sounds like it runs notebooks??
 I have no idea.
 But the course starts out gentle - make an account, here's what terms mean, make these changes, etc.

-Reading the intro, it almost sounds like it's a data science bounty hunting site, which is...pretty badass.
+Reading the intro, it almost sounds like it's a data science bounty hunting site, which is...pretty sweet.
 They also have datasets to pull from for data science projects, which would be very helpful - if I've heard one thing about data science, it's that it's 90% sanitizing data!

 Kaggle allows users to run notebooks in the browser, so there's zero work involved with setting up my local environment (at least for now).
 The challenge it's having me enter is, given a subset of information about Titanic passengers, I need to determine how many people from the remaining passenger list survived.
 Kind of morbid, but interesting nonetheless.
 There is information like economic class and family structure for each passenger, as well, and I'm immediately curious exactly how those would have influenced survival rates.